Reviews You Can Rely On

 Credit: Matt Lighthart

-Perhaps strangely, what we found the Ender-3 does best is simple shapes, sharp corners, and flat surfaces.
+We found the Ender-3 does best with simple shapes, sharp corners, and flat surfaces, which isn't as easy as it sounds.
 The classic calibration cube print came out nearly flawless, showing phenomenal surface quality and well-defined lettering.
 The Tower print test was similar, showing sharp, clean corners and only minimal wave or wobble seen in the full length of the sides.

 creality ender-3 - bridging and overhangs render decently off the ender-3.